roderrickcourtney/OsTicket-Prereqs/README.md

 <img src="https://imgur.com/OjPupsw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Search the internet for the installation files you will need to insatll.
-Find and install: "Web Platform Installer" & open "Web Platform Installer".
-Search Web Platform Installer to add "MySQL 5.5" & search to add all simple versions of PHP (x86) up until 7.3.
-"Create username" and "password" when asked to finish installation.
-Web installer will attempt to finish installing all of the prerequistes that are checked (some of the downloads will fail, just manually download C++ redistribuable & PHP Manager via files found online).
+Search the internet for the required installation files.
+Find and install: "Web Platform Installer" > open "Web Platform Installer" > Search Web Platform Installer to add "MySQL 5.5" > search to add all simple versions of PHP (x86) up until 7.3 > Create "username" and "password" when asked to finish installation.
+Web installer will attempt to finish installing all of the prerequistes that are checked.
+Some of the downloads may fail fail.
+If so, manually download C++ redistribuable & PHP Manager via files found online.
 Continue to finish with installation.
 Find and install "PHP Manager" version 7.3.8 & version 1.5.0.
 </p>
 <br />